phpro/grumphp/doc/tasks/shell.md

 This options specifies the paths to your shell scripts.
 You can specify one or more scripts.
 You also can specify one or more shell commands.
+Add `-c` as a first argument.
+The -c option causes the commands to be read from the string.
 All scripts / shell commands need to succeed for the task to complete.

 Configuration example: